hubbcaps/gazee/README.md

 These are features that will make Gazee better and more up to par in what should be expected of a modern comic reader, but aren't needed for actual usability.

+- [ ] Search Functionality
+- [ ] Random First Issue of a series in library.
 - [ ] Allow use of keybinds for changing pages in Reading view
 - [ ] OPDS Support
 - [ ] User set color changes.